 Toddlers (and big kids) may eat less than you expect them to, so the best way to avoid tossing food at the end of the meal is to give them less to start with.
 They can always ask for seconds!
 This also has the bonus benefit of being less intimidating when it comes to serving new foods.

-Food Waste Tip #2: Freeze Leftover Fruit
+Tip #2: Freeze Leftover Mixed Fruit for Smoothies

 Food Waste Solution #4: Turn Leftover Produce into Freezer Pops